LnaSense/Hierarchical-local-global-fusion-network/README.md

 ## Citation

-If you find this repository useful, please cite our paper.
+If you find this repository useful in your research, please cite the corresponding paper.